openT2T/opent2t-cli/README.md

 You can run a translator locally with the CLI.

-1. identify a translator you want to run, wink thermostat, and install it
+1. Identify a translator you want to run, ie wink thermostat, and install it
 ```bash
 npm install opent2t-translator-com-wink-thermostat
 ```
-2. start the cli, first step is to do the onboarding.
+2. First step is to do the onboarding.
 Wink communicates via the hub so you need to set that up first
 ```bash
 node index.js -o opent2t-translator-com-wink-hub
 ```